Universal Television: NBC Studios

-Paramount Global's CBS Studios subsidiary CBS Media Ventures, through Spelling Television, currently distributes most of NBC's pre-1973 series, with the exception of non-public domain episodes of Howdy Doody and several episodes of the game show You Bet Your Life by Buddy Hackett and non-public domain episodes by Groucho Marx, which are owned by NBCUniversal; many other NBC-produced programs from before 1973 are in the public domain.
+The current CBS broadcast syndication arm, CBS Media Ventures, through Spelling Television, currently distributes most of NBC's pre-1973 series, with the exception of non-public domain episodes of Howdy Doody and several episodes of the game show You Bet Your Life by Buddy Hackett and non-public domain episodes by Groucho Marx, which are owned by NBCUniversal; many other NBC-produced programs from before 1973 are in the public domain.
 Most NBC programs post-1973 are distributed by NBCUniversal Syndication Studios in the United States and MGM Worldwide Television Distribution outside of the United States.

 2004–present

-NBC Universal Television Studio was formed in 2004 from NBC Studios and Universal Network Television after NBC and Universal merged.
-On June 14, 2007, Universal Media Studios (UMS) became its successor as the unit would be also developing entertainment for the web.
-On September 12, 2011, it was changed back to simply Universal Television and a new logo was introduced.
+Shortly after NBC and Universal merged in 2004, the company absorbed the television production and distribution arms of Universal Television (Universal Network Television, Universal Domestic Television and USA Cable Entertainment), NBC's television production arm, NBC Studios, and its distributor, NBC Enterprises and renamed the American studio as NBC Universal Television Studio and its syndication division as NBC Universal Television Distribution.
+On June 14, 2007, NBC Universal Television Studio was renamed Universal Media Studios (UMS) as the unit would be also developing entertainment for the web.
+After ending entertainment development for the web, it was changed back to simply Universal Television on September 12, 2011 and a new logo was introduced.
+On August 10, 2026, Universal Television Entertainment was revealed via Instagram, and despite the corporate brand, Universal Television continued to be used as of 2026.

 On July 21, 2009, Universal Cable Productions was split off from UMS and placed into NBCUniversal Cable Entertainment Group division.
 In October 2019, Universal Television was transferred from NBC Entertainment to NBCUniversal Content Studios.

 Universal Television Alternative Studio

-Universal Television Alternative Studio (Universal Television Alternative according to the company's logo) is an American television production company launched by Universal Television in June 2016.
+Universal Television Alternative Studio or Universal Television Alternative (according to the company's logo) is an American television production company launched in June 2016, formerly part of Universal Television, and since 2020 a unit of Universal Studio Group.
 The unit reports to Universal Studio Group chairman Pearlena Igbokwe.

 The studio was founded in June 2016 under president Meredith Ahr.
 In July 2016, the studio's first program, World of Dance, was announced by NBC.
 The studio sold its first show to another channel (In Search Of... to History).

 The studio, as did Universal TV, signed a first-look agreement with Chelsea Handler in March 2018.
 Both production units signed that same year in August an overall agreement with Eddie Schmidt.

 In November 2018, Ahr became president of alternative and reality group, NBC Entertainment.
 Ahr was replaced as the studio's president in August 2019 by Toby Gorman, last the interim CEO of Magical Elves.
 From Endemol Shine North America, Georgie Hurford-Jones was hired in December 2019 as executive vice president of current programming.

 Mario Lopez moved from hosting Extra to NBCUniversal's Access Hollywood in July 2019 with production deal with Universal TV and Universal TV Alternative Studio.
 His first project, Menudo, an hour-long competition show, under the deal was announced to be in development in April 2020.